 ECT is recognized by the National Institute of Mental Health as a successful treatment option for severe depression, bipolar disorder, and schizophrenia.
-The experienced psychiatrists, anesthesiologists, and registered nurses at Windmoor Healthcare have received extensive training on how to conduct a safe and effective ECT procedure as possible.
+The experienced psychiatrists, anesthesiologists, and registered nurses at Windmoor Healthcare have received extensive training on how to conduct a ECT procedure.
+The staff at Windmoor Healthcare of Clearwater is committed to educating patients and their families about the risks and benefits of ECT.

 A potential candidate for the ECT may show signs of sadness, despair, difficulty concentrating, loss of appetite, or inability to sleep.
 The procedure can work faster than psychiatric medications and psychotherapy and may provide life-saving results where other treatments have failed.
 Today, as many as 100,000 people in the United States receive ECT each year.